jbakse/Systems_Lab/content/assignment_ideas.md

 At this point, you may wish to *reframe* or *narrow* your research topic, but don't *change* it.

+### Concept Mapping, Topic Scoping, Research Statement

+Use these tools to improve your research and planning.
+Include your concept map, topic scope list, and research statement on your project page.

 ### Secondary Research
 Explore the physical and online New School libraries.
 1. Find and study **two secondary sources**.